ErikReider/fx-comp/README.md

     - [ ] VR support?
     - [ ] Hypr protocols support
     - [ ] Hyprcursor support
+    - [ ] Keep toplevels inside of output region when resizing (percentage of w/h instead of px while resizing?)

 Thanks to Sway, Hyprland, and TinyWL for showing how stuff needs to be done! :)